TULiberalArts/Jewish-Studies/pages/home.md

 feature-image:
 ---
 Explore over 3,000 years of Jewish civilization under the guidance of leading religion scholars at Temple University.
 Our Jewish Studies program implements a broad and multidisciplinary liberal arts approach to the study of Jewish people, Jewishness and Judaism.
-Our courses cover both biblical and modern aspects of Jewish Studies - learn about everything from the Dead Sea Scrolls to modern Jewish filmmakers and comedians.
-As a degree-granting program, we offer a major and minor in Jewish Studies in addition to a Certificate in Secular Jewish Studies.
+The Department of Religion is our home, and our faculty deals with the study of Judaism and religion as a whole as an academic discipline.
+You do not need a particular religious background to study with us, as part of a major public university, our courses and programs are open to any interested student.
+Classes cover both biblical and modern aspects of Jewish Studies, from the Dead Sea Scrolls to modern Jewish filmmakers and comedians.
+As a degree-granting program, we offer a major and minor in Jewish Studies.
+In adition, we were the first university to offer a Certificate in Secular Jewish Studies.

 ### Apply
 When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).